muhrifai7/simple_express_crud/readme.md

 # Content
-## api spec
+## Api spec
-## deployment to heroku
+## Deployment to heroku
-## Also support run or deploy use Docker-Compose * just change host in  db.jonfig with container name with express-potgres
+## Also support run or deploy use Docker-Compose
+* just change host in  db.jonfig with container name with express-potgres

 # API Spec